vinegarhq/vinegarhq.github.io/src/Troubleshooting/index.md

 If all steps were followed correctly, studio should automatically log into your account.

+If you're still unable to log in, try changing your DNS to a viable alternative such as `1.1.1.1` or `8.8.8.8`.
+Studio authentication is known to be broken with certain DNS providers.

 ### "Your GPU is incompatible" error

 This issue is most commonly caused by the Wine build not having the Vulkan ChildWindow patch applied.
 There are a couple solutions: